ErikCumps/spwproject/src/spwawlib/README.md

 The snapshot and dossier files can be saved with zlib compression.

-Please note that there seem to be some incompatibilities with the new SPWaW 2016 release.
+Please note that there seem to be some incompatibilities with the new SP:WaW 2016 release.
 These are under investigation.

 NOTE
 ----